Fattcat/BluetoothSpammer/README.md

 # BluetoothSpammer
-Pytyon code for creating fake bluetooth devices around
+Python code for creating fake bluetooth devices around (Comming soon)
+## Please support me with STAR on this repository